The complete guide to creating a Confluence wiki

 Confluence integrates with many other popular tools, is highly customisable, and boasts high levels of security.
 It's suitable for large and small businesses and has inbuilt templates and interactive add-ons (known as macros), making it an all-rounder for a company wiki.

-Most importantly, Confluence has a host of features that make collaboration a breeze, such as real-time page editing, commenting, and live activity feeds to keep everyone on the same page.
+Most importantly, Confluence has a variety of features that make collaboration a breeze, such as real-time page editing, commenting, and live activity feeds to keep everyone on the same page.

 1. Define your business requirements